Skip to content

 Making Eating Easier

 If your child has had difficulties, your team will talk to you about the best positions for eating and drinking.
-They may also suggest which foods to avoid that are more difficult to chew and swallow.
+They may also suggest which foods to avoid that are more difficult to chew and to swallow.

 Pureed food or a semi-solid diet can help with chewing difficulties and can reduce the length of mealtimes.
 Thicker liquids such as milkshakes might help avoid aspiration.